-Noah Kahan’s song False Confidence sounds fine with through the Exodus until the chorus kicks in.
+Noah Kahan’s song False Confidence sounds fine with the Exodus until the chorus kicks in.
 Let’s start with the good, though.
 The song opens with alternating picking between the A and B strings on the sixth and seventh frets, respectively.
 These notes are relayed clearly on their own.
 Even when Kahan’s vocals enter at 0:08, things sound great.
-Kahan’s slightly emphasized vocals take precedence over the individually plucked notes without any notable masking.
+Kahan’s slightly emphasized vocals take precedence over the individually plucked notes without greatly impacting my ability to hear it.

 Once the chorus kicks in at 0:48, however, instruments become difficult to discern from one another.
 While the loud, emphasized bass response can be fun, it serves as a distraction in False Confidence.

 When listening to the song, I strained to hear the song’s hook, “I hope I wake up young again,” over the din.
 What’s more, I am overwhelmed during the tail end of each chorus.
 This is when Kahan vocalizes repeated “Ohs” in tandem with tambourine and drum hits and powerful guitar strums.
 Again, this isn’t necessarily a bad thing as many of us prefer low-end emphasis above all else and actively seek it out.

 Is the microphone good on the Exodus?